 Selecting the best Hawaiian Island for you

-While there are six major islands that you can visit in Hawaii, we've only detailed four of them.
-Why?
-Because the bulk of all visitors, probably some 98%, will never visit Molokai or Lanai.
-Even though you probably think we're crazy to omit them at this stage, we can assure you through experience that at this point, you'll be much better off selecting and visiting one of the major four.
-Once you've completed the quiz, our quiz will tally the points for each island, and you should have an good idea of where to book your next trip.
+Note that while there are six major islands you can visit in Hawaii, we've only detailed four of them here; as the overwhelming majority of visitors (around 98%) will never visit Molokai or Lanai.
+And we assure you that, at this point, you'll be much better off visiting one of the major four.

-Answer ALL Questions with a "Yes" or "No" response
+Please answer ALL Questions with a "Yes", "No", or "Somewhat" response.